 Regression equations have been developed and validated to predict the growth rate and feed efficiency of grow-finish pigs (Nitikanchana et al., 2015) and impact on carcass yield (Soto et al., 2019a) dependent on dietary NE fed.
 These equations were used to model the optimum dietary NE content that yields the highest income over total cost per pig on a live or carcass basis.
 PIC® and Kansas State University collaboratively developed a tool based on this model and farm-specific inputs to yield the dietary energy concentration the highest economic benefit taking into consideration changing production and economic scenarios.

-Click here to access this tool and instructions.
+Section C

-Section C Proteins and Amino Acids
+Proteins and Amino Acids